AlexandreCoates/AlexandreCoates.github.io/_posts/2019-08-21-granada-poster-information.md

 title: "Granada Poster Information"
 date: 2019-08-21
 ---
 Thanks for following the QR code to get more information about my poster.
-Just to check, it should look like this:
+In case you need a refresher, a small version of my poster is below.
+Keep scrolling beyond that to see the extra information and animations I couldn't fit on it, due to the limits of paper.

 ![Granada Poster](/assets/Granada_poster_thumbnail.png)

 If that looks right - then you're in the right place.
 If you have any questions or comments about the poster, please let me know at [my email](mailto:ac173@hw.ac.uk).

-## Citations
+## Citation (yes, just one)
 First I must give kudos to the paper that has inspired and directed a lot of this initial work.
 That is, **Li, Y. et al. (2015).
 ‘Momentum rejuvenation’ underlies the phenomenon of noise assisted quantum energy flow.
 New Journal of Physics**.
 The paper handily describes an underdiscussed mechanism for noise-assisted quantum transport, that being the prospect of pumping excitation states from lower momenta, to higher momenta.
 In addition to that, it also provides open source code!

 [Click here for the paper](https://iopscience.iop.org/article/10.1088/1367-2630/17/1/013057)